quieoo/lmpthash/README.md

 - **`random`**: Randomly generated trace
 - **`femu`**: Trace captured by running FEMU and recording the LPNs accessed by the guest OS.
 Each line in the FEMU trace looks like this: `data time lpn`.
 If you want to generate trace files for different upper-layer applications, you can refer to and use [our other library](https://github.com/quieoo/FEMU_Trace.git).

 Please note that the randomly generated trace does not maintain LPN continuity, which is uncommon in traditional storage systems.
-As a result, the performance of **LearnedTable** and **LMPTHASH** may degrade in this case.
+And in this case, the performance of **LearnedTable** and **LMPTHASH** may degrade in this case.
 Therefore, we recommend downloading and using the **MSR trace** files instead.

 ### Downloading the MSR Trace Files: